skyrim23/face-recognition-using-opencv/README.md

 # Note:
-This model has been tested on windows 10, python 3.6 and opencv 3.4 and has efficency of about 67%.
+This model has been tested on windows 10, python 3.6 and opencv 3.4 and has efficiency of about 67%.